 We already see evidence of this boom.
 Companies like SolarCity are hiring in droves.
 In fact, according to a report by the nonprofit research group the Solar Foundation, one of every 78 new jobs in 2014 was created by the solar industry.
 Further, it anticipates that the total employment by the industry will grow over 20% in 2015, to 210,060 workers.

 “You can see what would happen in 2017,” Reichelstein says.
 “Companies like SolarCity may be well-positioned because they are cost leaders.
 The way they have phrased it is, ‘We’re fighting the step-down, but we will survive.’
 But not everybody will survive.”

 Still, the U.S. is only one country that accounts for less than 10% of the global solar market, whereas China, which has historically dominated solar panel production, is quickly becoming a leading installer and consumer of solar power.

 “The good news to keep in mind is that irrespective of what happens here, the rest of world will continue to expand rapidly with solar deployments,” Reichelstein says.
 “The question is where that would leave the U.S. solar industry.”

 Stefan J. Reichelstein is the William R. Timken professor of accounting and a senior fellow at the Woods Institute for the Environment.
-He is also faculty research director of the Steyer-Taylor Center for Energy Policy and Finance and faculty director of the Sustainable Energy Initiative.
+He is also faculty research director of the Steyer-Taylor Center for Energy Policy and Finance and faculty director of the Sustainable Business Initiatives.